Abc-Arbitrage/ZeroLog/README.md

 #### Formatters

 The output format of the built-in appenders may be customized through the `Formatter` property, which controls how the message metadata is formatted.
-A `DefaultFormatter` is provided, which prefixes the logged message with a customizable pattern, and suffixes it with the structured data as JSON.
+A `DefaultFormatter` is provided, which uses a customizable pattern to control how the message should be displayed, and suffixes it with the structured data as JSON.

 The pattern is a string with the following placeholders: